 Carbon pricing isn’t just effective at reducing GHG emissions – it also comes with the lowest cost of all known policy approaches.
 It allows people and private entities to make the switch away from fossil fuels on their own terms and has been shown to spur innovation and local economic growth.

 Want to learn more about carbon fee activity on the state level?
-Our State Carbon Pricing Network page has you covered.
+Our State Climate Policy Network page has you covered.

 A carbon fee is a simple yet effective approach to carbon pricing.
 The government introduces a fee on CO₂ emissions, leading consumers to favor cleaner forms of living and doing business.